A course is the main learning entity in eFrontPro.

-Courses are owned by the user that creates them, and, who has the ability to edit the basic course information such as name, category, price, etc. A course owner can assign more users as Instructors for the course, giving them the ability to add and modify course content.
+Courses are owned by the user that creates them, and they have the ability to edit the basic course information such as name, category, price, etc. A course owner can assign more users as Instructors for the course, giving them the ability to add and modify course content.

-Moreover you can click to edit each unit of the course (7) or delete it or toggle its status between active or inactive.
+Moreover, you can click to edit each unit of the course (7), delete it or toggle its status between active or inactive.

-In addition to adding content to the course (such as new units, tests, assignments and surveys) you can use the Add content button to access the rest of the courses material (8).
+In addition to adding content to the course (such as new units, tests, assignments, and surveys) you can use the Add content button to access the rest of the material of the course (8).

 The Properties tab displays the basic and advanced course information (you can find out more about this here).